The GDPR for data subjects

 As individuals or natural persons, you should know that most of the activities that you daily perform, all the forms that you are asked to fill in and most of the technology that you use on a daily basis leave a trail of personal data behind.
 Collecting data, analysing and linking different databases create the possibility to learn very personal information about you and obtain details about your life and life of those who you care about.
 More than you would have ever thought.
 More than you even remember.
 To give but one example: 4 pictures of you placed on the Internet allow facial recognition programs to find you again when crossing the street.
 Given this situation, you need protection.

 The adoption of the GDPR constitutes a significant step forward in the area of personal data protection within the EU.
 The Regulation aspires to achieve the harmonisation of data protection laws and regulations across the EU Member States so as to ensure that all individuals enjoy an adequate degree of protection.
 The Regulation does not strive for the highest possible degree of protection so arguably Member States could do even more to protect the rights of individuals.

-As data subjects, you are now aware of the rights that you will have as of the 25th of May 2018.
+As data subjects, you are now aware of the rights that you have .
 But as always in order to give life to the letter of the law, you do not only need to know that a right exists but you also need to claim it actively.
 The GDPR includes a number of provisions to facilitate the exercise of your rights and to receive effective protection by national supervisory authorities as well as by the judicial system.
 Make use of your rights to bring about a change in the behavior of controllers and processors – public enforcement cannot do it alone.

 © University of Groningen